BlockchainInstituteChi/weteachblockchain.org/all_collections/_lessons/business_lesson02.md

 </ul>
 <h4>Soft Fork</h4>
 <ul>
  	<li>A protocol change that is backward compatible, and therefore much less problematic to implement.
 A soft fork is backward compatible; it can still work with previous versions of the blockchains software.
 New blocks can still be recognized by old software, making soft forks much less contentious than hard forks.
-Soft forks are a useful tool for minor network changes.</li>
+Soft forks are a useful tool for minor network changes that not every node needs to adopt.</li>
 </ul>
 <h4>User Activated Soft Fork</h4>
 <ul>